 You can also change your screen wake settings using the Fitbit app or Fitbit online account dashboard.

-- For your online dashboard, under your account name, choose the Settings gear icon and select your device’s image.
-Then, scroll down and turn Quick View on “show clock” (automatic setting) or off (manual setting.)
+- Then, scroll down and turn Quick View on “show clock” (automatic setting) or off (manual setting.)

 Turn on Always On Display mode, if available

-Using always-on display mode keeps your clock face visible at all times.
-This feature is currently available on newer model watches and not available on Fitbit trackers, like the Charge or Inspire Series.
+This feature is available on newer model watches, not Fitbit trackers like the Charge or Inspire Series.

 Turning always-on display modes does drain your battery quickly and requires you to charge your Fitbit frequently.

-- For the Sense and Versa 3, Swipe right from your Fitbit’s clock face to open your Quick Settings.
+- For the Sense and Versa 3, swipe right from your Fitbit’s clock face to open your Quick Settings.

-- For the Versa 2, swipe down from the top of your screen.
-Scroll past your notifications to open the control center and tap the Quick Settings slider icon.
+- For Versa 2 only, scroll past your notifications to open the control center and tap the Quick Settings slider icon.

 - Tap the always-on display clock icon so it’s highlighted.